-One of the reasons the beginners find German a challenging language is cases.
-German language works with cases such as Nominativ (nominative), Akkusativ (accusative), Dativ (dative) and the Genitiv (genitive).
+One of the reasons as to why beginners find German a challenging language is cases.
+German language works with cases such as Nominativ (nominative), Akkusativ (accusative), Dativ (dative) and Genitiv (genitive).
 Each case carries a different meaning.
-Beginners might struggle to determine the rule to apply these cases and express their ideas correctly in German.
-Do not let the German cases discourage you.
-We will help!
+Beginners might struggle to determine which rule they have to follow to apply these cases and express their ideas correctly in German.
+Do not let the German cases discourage you, though – we will help!

 Akkusativ – Wohin?

 Akkusativ with a preposition is the answer to the question “Wohin?”.
-“Wohin?” means “where to?” literally.
+“Wohin?” literally means “where to?”.
 The transformation of the article indicates a movement.
 Akkusativ plus a preposition indicates your final destination.
-The readers or the listeners will understand where you will finally be after the movement.
-This is thanks to the preposition included.
+The readers or the listeners will understand where you will be after the movement has taken place.
+This is thanks to the preposition.

 What happens in the Akkusativ case?
 Simply, all the articles remain the same as they are in Nominativ.
 The only exception is Maskulin.
 Der turns into den.
 The example below will help you understand the Akkusativ case better: